rednokay/bin/README.md

 ## compiler

-This is inspired by Luke Smith (https://github.com/lukesmithxyz) and compiles the current project you are working on.
+This is inspired by @LukeSmithxyz Luke Smith (https://github.com/lukesmithxyz) and compiles the current project you are working on.
 It detects the programming language automatically and can be i.e. run from within Neovim or other editors.

 ## vidsAndPics